kommitters/chaincerts-smart-contracts/vault_contract/README.md

 ```

 ### List verifiable credentials
 Retrieves the list of verifiable credentials from the storage grouped by DID.
-The admin account is the only party authorized to invoke this function.

 ```rust
 fn list_vcs(e: Env) -> Map<String, DidWithVCs>;